MrRedBeard/NOAA-Parse/README.md

 **Status:** Initial working version.
 Not wired to a database yet.

 # NOAA-Parse
-c# Console App to parse NOAA Forecast &amp; Tornado Watch Warnings (Alerts)
+c# Console App to parse NOAA Forecast & Hazard Alerts

 See Program.cs to review code